opticdev/optic/docs/generate-openapi.md

 # Setup

 **1. Point Optic at an OpenAPI spec**.
-If none exists, an empty one will be created:
+If none exists, an empty spec will be created:

 ```
 optic capture init openapi.yml